ayonli/jsext/README.md

 main thread, they have no advantage when performing IO-intensive tasks such as handling HTTP requests, always prefer `cluster` module for that kind of purpose.

+NOTE: for error types, only the following errors can be properly sent and received between threads.

+- `Error`
+- `EvalError`
+- `RangeError`
+- `ReferenceError`
+- `SyntaxError`
+- `TypeError`
+- `URIError`
+- `AggregateError` (as arguments, return values, thrown values, or shallow object properties)
+- `Exception` (as arguments, return values, thrown values, or shallow object properties)
+- `DOMException` (as arguments, return values, thrown values, or shallow object properties)

+In order to handle errors properly between threads, throw well-known error types or use `Exception` (or `DOMException`) with error names in the threaded function.

 **Example (regular or async function)**

 ```ts